buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

    then prefer DA.
 Similarly, if Label(Source(DA)) <> Label(DA) and
    Label(Source(DB)) = Label(DB), then prefer DB.
 ~~~~~~~~~~~

+The concerns expressed in section 2.2.2 of {{RFC5220}} are addressed with the inclusion of a separate label for ULA present in the policy table.

 This specifies that the presence of the label and the rule defining the behavior based on said rule should prevent the situation described in that section from occurring.